BlockResearchGroup/compas_3gs/README.md

 ## Contributing

-If you want to contribute, check out the [contribution guidelines](https://blockresearchgroup.github.io/compas_3gs/contribution.html).
+If you would like to contribute, check out the [contribution guidelines](https://blockresearchgroup.github.io/compas_3gs/contribution.html).
 All contributions and relevant publications will be fully credited under [Publications](https://compas-dev.github.io/compas_3gs/Publications.html).